macalinao/ian-website/posts/2016-01-15-the-power-of-high-level-abstractions.md

 Dammit, Go error handling!

 This can easily cause our little `combine` function to be over 50 lines of code, which can quickly become an unreadable mess.
 Furthermore, if we do any of these steps wrong, we could run into bugs.

-My personal opinion: as a developer, I shouldn't have to worry about problems that have been solved countless times by other people, such as error handling on a parallelized function.
+As software engineers, we shouldn't have to worry about problems that have been solved countless times by others, such as error handling on a parallelized function.

 ## The Scala solution